acttos/acttos.github.io/_posts/2016-08-02-the-colorful-uilabel.md

 ![colorfulLabel.png](/images/colorful-uilabel/colorfulLabel.png)

-After I made the colorful texts in the screen,the productor said we still need to add a shadow to the text, and again, to catch the eyes of audiences.
+After I made the colorful texts in the screen,the product manager said we still need to add a shadow to the text, and again, for catching the eyes of audiences.

-OK,I'll do it.
-Because I always to choose to believe them.
+OK,I would do it.
+Because I always chose to believe them.

-So,I have a new question here:
+So,I had a new question here:

 ## 2. How to add a shadow to the words in UILabel?